Liberty Seated Dimes

 1528240

-Choice $285 New September 29!
-Heavily Clashed Dies, Brilliant Frosted Luster, Lightly Toned, Choice Overall.
+Choice $285 Heavily Clashed Dies, Brilliant Frosted Luster, Lightly Toned, Choice Overall.
 Brilliant frosted radiance and vibrant cartwheels are easily noted when viewing this choice 1891 dime under a bright light.
 Strike is complete with rim cuds on the obverse rim.
 An unlisted die pairing with heavily clashed dies.
 Housed in PCGS Gen 3.1 (1993-1998) holder.

 Seated 10C 1891 1891